Rajpratik71/linux-manPages/ntfscat.md

               ntfscat /dev/hda1 /winnt/system32/drivers/etc/hosts

-       Display  the  contents of the $INDEX_ROOT attribute of the root direc‐ tory (inode 5).
+       Display the contents of the $INDEX_ROOT attribute of the root directory (inode 5).

               ntfscat /dev/hda1 -a INDEX_ROOT -i 5 | hexdump -C

 BUGS
        There are no known problems with ntfscat.
 If you find a bug please send an email describing the problem to the development team: ntfs-3g-devel@lists.sf.net

 AUTHORS
        ntfscat was written by Richard Russon, Anton Altaparmakov and Szabolcs Szakacsits.
 It was ported to ntfs-3g by Erik Larsson.

 AVAILABILITY
        ntfscat is part of the ntfs-3g package and is available from: